Bulletin Page Content

 - No more than 18 hours of dual-listed courses (400-and 500-level listing for the same course) may be counted toward meeting the minimum hours required for a degree.
 Graduate students will only receive graduate credit for the 500 level version of dual-listed courses.

 - A maximum of twelve (12) semester hours of graduate credit obtained at another accredited institution may be approved for transfer to the University of South Alabama.
 The credit is approved only after completion of a minimum of nine (9) semester hours of graduate credit at the University of South Alabama and the student must be in good academic standing with a gpa of 3.0 or above.
-Transfer credit must have the recommendation of the major department and appropriate director of graduate studies and the approval of the Dean of the Graduate School.
+Transfer credit must have the recommendation of the graduate program and appropriate director of graduate studies and the approval of the Dean of the Graduate School.
 Only grades of "A", "B", or "S" or the equivalent may be accepted as transfer credit.
 Grade equivalency must be verified by the appropriate director of graduate studies.
 Course work completed more than seven years prior to the date for graduation may not be counted for degree credit.
 Students must meet all degree residency requirements.

 - A course applied toward credit for a degree at this institution, or elsewhere, will not be acceptable as credit toward a second degree, except in approved dual-master's programs where a maximum of nine (9) hours may be counted in both programs (except for accelerated bachelor's to master's degrees).